 So, if a person acts like a bitch, his or her actions are bicherías.
 In other words, being arrogant and rude.
 For example: María me salió con unas bicherías esta mañana. ¡Quería matarla! or “María insulted me this morning.
 I wanted to kill her!”

 Finally, the word bichote is used to refer to a high-level drug trafficker or drug lord like the owner of the place where drugs are sold (punto de drogas).
-For example: Metieron preso al bichote de Llorens, that means “They arrested the big drug big trafficker from Llorens.”
+For example: Metieron preso al bichote de Llorens, means “They arrested the big drug big trafficker from Llorens.”

 While the meaning of bicho can be tracked back to the Latin origin bestius (beast), the words bicha, bichería and bichote come from the English “big shot” according to the Diccionario de Americanismos.

 In conclusion, bicho is a body part, bicha is an adjective, bichería is an attitude and bichote is a person.

 Learn more about Puerto Rican Spanish with the books: Speaking Boricua: A Practical Guide to Puerto Rican Spanish and Speaking Phrases Boricua: A Collection of Wisdom and Sayings from Puerto Rico.